-Truthdigger of the Week: Ava DuVernay, Whose Outspoken Activism Extends Beyond Her Filmmaking Career: Emma Niles
+Truthdigger of the Week: Ava DuVernay, Whose Activism Extends Beyond Her Filmmaking: Emma Niles

 She expanded on the sentiment in this week’s interview with Esquire.
 “I think there’s a good base of knowledge of what we’re opposing, but I think there’s going to be all kinds of new surprises, and I think people who are maybe apathetic to everything now will find themselves feeling agitated by what will happen,” DuVernay said.

-“I automatically know what I’m opposing because the President opposes my very existence and everything I stand for, so right there that’s a really clear response,” she continued.
+“I automatically know what I’m opposing because the president[-elect] opposes my very existence and everything I stand for, so right there that’s a really clear response,” she continued.
 “But I think that there are folks who feel like they are usually on the inside of it, or have the privilege of not focusing on these things, who will be affected.”

 This week isn’t the first time DuVernay has been outspoken about important issues—she has long addressed injustices within the film industry, as well as problems afflicting the nation as a whole.